YetAnotherElectronicsChannel/Discrete-PWM-Class-D/README.md

 ## Simulation
 In case you want to simulate the amplifier yourself, LTSpice will miss the Spice-model for the OPAx197 opamp family, which is needed.
 The Spice-Model can be downloaded here: http://www.ti.com/lit/zip/sboma34
+The control-loop has its 0dB crossover point at roughly 122kHz with 39° of phase margin.

 ## Important